The chief resident is responsible for the call schedule.

 - If you are asked to go home, PLEASE LEAVE.

 - Hours will be logged into e-value and need to be logged no later than seven days after the end of month.
-This will be monitored by Allison Sillers and Walter Wallace.
+This will be monitored by our residency coordinator and the GME office.

 The GME policy for reporting non-compliance and administrative action